-WRTG 391 Advanced Expository and Research Writing (3)
+WRTG 391 Advanced Research Writing (3)

 (Formerly ENGL 391.
-Students for whom English is not a first language should consider taking WRTG 391X instead.
 Fulfills the general education requirement in upper-level advanced writing.)
-Prerequisites: WRTG 101/101X or ENGL 101/101X.
-Instruction and practice in methods of presenting ideas and factual information clearly and effectively.
-Emphasis is on developing skills fundamental to both workplace and academic writing.
-Published writings are discussed and evaluated.
-Assignments include composing a total of 6,000 words (approximately 25 pages).
-Students may receive credit for only one of the following courses: ENGL 391, ENGL 391X, WRTG 391, or WRTG 391X.
+Prerequisite: WRTG 101 or ENGL 101.
+Instruction and practice in academic research skills.
+The objectives are to critically analyze scholarly sources and effectively integrate source material into a complex argument.
+Assignments include prewriting exercises, a critique, a critical annotated bibliography, a literature review, and a statement of proposed research.
+Students may receive credit for only one of the following courses: ENGL 391/391X or WRTG 391/391X.

-WRTG 391X Advanced Expository and Research Writing (3)
+WRTG 391X Advanced Research Writing (3)

 (Formerly ENGL 391X.
 Enrollment restricted to students for whom English is a second language.
-Fulfills the general education requirement in upper-level advanced writing,) Prerequisite: WRTG 101/101X or ENGL 101/101X.
+Fulfills the general education requirement in upper-level advanced writing.)
+Prerequisite: WRTG 101/101X or ENGL 101/101X.
 Instruction and practice in methods of presenting ideas and factual information clearly and effectively.
 Emphasis is on developing skills fundamental to both workplace and academic writing.
 Published writings are discussed and evaluated.
 Assignments include composing a total of 6,000 words (approximately 25 pages).
 Students may receive credit for only one of the following courses: ENGL 391, ENGL 391X, WRTG 391, or WRTG 391X.